drmanhatin/drmanhatin.github.io/_posts/2021-11-11-removing-the-background-of-an-image-using-azure-functions-and-AI.md

 ---
 layout: default
-title:  "Creating your own image background removal API | Remove.bg clone"
+title:  "Creating your own image background removal API using Azure Functions | Remove.bg clone"
 date:   2021-10-26 11:33:27 +0100
 categories: azure functions remove.bg clone
 description: "For an app I have made, I was looking for an API with which you could remove the background of an image.
 I found a few but most of them charge around 20 eurocents per image which I found far tooS much.